 We collect and receive Personal Data from various sources, including (depending on the service provided and country you are in):

-- Individuals and their family members, online or by telephone, or in written correspondence;
+- Individuals and their family members, online, face to face, or by telephone, or in written correspondence;

 - Individuals’ employers or trade or professional associations of which they are a member;